 All faculty appointments by probationary or continuous contract have as their locus of appointment their academic department [and/or the School of Theology], as stated in their contract.
 Faculty members teaching in the general curriculum or other interdisciplinary programs shall have their locus of appointment in one of the academic departments.
-Faculty members with joint appointments shall have their locus of appointment as identified in their memorandum of understanding.
+Faculty members with joint appointments shall have their locus of appointment in the administrative home department as identified in their memorandum of understanding.